Concordium/concordium.github.io/source/testnet/see-also/glossary.rst

 ===============

 An intial account is an account submitted to the chain by the identity provider, during the process of requesting a new identity.
-The owner of initial account is therefor known by the identity provider which submitted it to the chain.
+The initial account can do perform all of the same actions as a regular account, however the real life identity of the owner of initial account is known by the identity provider which submitted it to the chain.
+In contrast, the real life identity of the owner of a regular account can only be ascertained by anonymity revokers working in concert with the identity provider.

 .. _glossary-leader-election: